vcu-swim-lab/SE-Figurative-Language/RQ2/github_emotion/readME.md

 - Ensure that your system has access to a CUDA-enabled GPU if you want to use GPU acceleration for training.
 The script automatically checks for GPU availability and uses it if available.

-- No text preprocessing is done as the original authors already provided a preprocessed dataset.
+- No major text preprocessing is done as the original authors already provided a preprocessed dataset.